hpehl/wado/README.md

 Options:
-  -u, --username <username>  The username of the management user [default: admin] -p, --password <password>  The password of the management user [default: admin] -l, --latest               Mark the version as the latest version.
-If used with a version range,
+  -u, --username <username>  The username of the management user [default: admin] -p, --password <password>  The password of the management user [default: admin]
-                             the latest tag is applied to the largest version in the range.
       --standalone           Build standalone images only
       --domain               Build domain controller and host controller images only --chunks <chunks>      Build the images in chunks of this size.
 If not specified, the images are built in one go.